HassanY99/Spell-Checker/README.md

  ## Description

-  This program is written to correct wrong spelled words and provide the best possible alternative based on the different combinations probability.
+  This program is written to correct wrong spelled words and provide the correct word from the dictionary.
 Given an input, the program should check to see if it exists in a dictionary of correctly spelled words.

   This Java code checks for spelling mistakes in a word, sentence or in a file and can provide the most possible correct word that user might be trying to write.